streamingfast/substreams/docs/developer-guide/creating-your-manifest.md

 * A custom `Protobuf` model that we will define as `proto:eth.erc721.v1.Transfers`.
 This `Protobuf` module represent the list of ERC721 transfers in a given block.

-Furthermore we link the module to the wasm code (rust code compiled as web assembly) containing the business logic.
-The `rust` function which implements the modules' business logic is defined by the module name and is called `block_to_transfers` in this example.
+Furthermore we link the module to the wasm code (Rust code compiled as web assembly) containing the business logic.
+The Rust function which implements the modules' business logic is defined by the module name and is called `block_to_transfers` in this example.

 Lastly, since we know that the first transferz of token originating from the contracts occurs at block `12287507` we specify a `initialBlock` on our `map` module.